elcho/bare-bones-serverless-flask-app/README.md

-## Bare Bones Serverless Flask App
+## Deploy a Serverless Flask App in 5 Minutes

 This is a basic example of how to deploy a flask app as a microservice on AWS Lambda using the Serverless framework.